7 Things To Do In New Orleans At Night - Uncover The City's Vibrant Nightlife

 • Evening Walk – The soft glow of streetlights creates a perfect ambiance for an evening stroll along oak-lined avenues and historic mansions.

 Did You Know?
 The Rink, a collection of shops in the Garden District, was once a skating rink.
-The Garden District Bookshop, located in The Rink, was a favorite place of Anne Rice.
+Also the Garden District Bookshop, located there, was a favorite of Anne Rice.

 7) Riverboat Jazz: Cruising The Moonlit Mississippi

 Experience the breathtaking views of the Mississippi River from the deck of a steamboat while live Dixieland jazz music fills the air.
-The Steamboat Natchez is an authentic steamboat and the only one that still exists in New Orleans.
+The Steamboat Natchez is a truly authentic steamboat and the last boat fully powered by steam that still exists in New Orleans.

 While taking in the views, jazz musicians will serenade you.
-Dinner options are available, and a bar onboard for drinks and cocktails.
+There are dinner options available and a bar onboard for drinks and cocktails.
 This cruise reveals the softer side of New Orleans.

 Pro Tip: The boat has several decks for viewing and relaxing.
 Head to the top deck for the best views and pictures.